-- \bullet COMPASS® pre-entry assessment, 80 on Reading 45 on Pre-Algebra, 46 on Writing - Wisconsin criminal background check (requires a processing fee) - Biology-two semesters at high school level or one semester at postsecondary level with grade of "C" or better - A pre-entrance health history and physical examination must be on file three weeks before you enter the core courses of the HIT program.
-The Admissions Office will notify you at the appropriate time.
+- COMPASS® pre-entry assessment - 80 on Reading - 45 on Pre-Algebra - 60 on Writing - Wisconsin criminal background check (requires a processing fee) - Biology-two semesters at high school level or one semester at postsecondary level with grade of "C" or better - A pre-entrance health history and physical examination must be on file three weeks before you enter the core courses of the HIT program.
+The Admissions Office will notify you at the appropriate time with a specified deadline.